nullifyac/McAfee-Script-Uninstall/README.md

 ------------

 1. **User vs. SYSTEM Context**
-   - Intune/SCCM typically run scripts as SYSTEM.
+   - Script is made to run in the SYSTEM context.
 2. **QcShm.exe**
-   - If QcShm.exe remains in memory, a reboot is required to clear locked residual files.
+   - If QcShm.exe is running, a reboot is required to clear locked residual files.
 The detection script logs this scenario and treats McAfee as uninstalled (exit 0) even though a reboot is scheduled.
 3. **Troubleshooting**
    - Check C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\RemoveMcAfee.log (or SCCM logs) for detailed script output and status.